Registration in this program is restricted to U.S. Government civilian employees and U.S. military service members only.

 Description: This course examines the ways in which a senior security manager can use the principles of risk analysis and risk management to better position a defense organization, process, or mission to anticipate and mitigate adverse events and consequences and to pursue new opportunities.
 This course expands the study of risk to include threats, consequences and impacts of events, the value of assets, and a broad view of countermeasures and vulnerabilities.
 The course examines the concept of risk "gain" in risk management decisions and the ability to calculate and package the analysis for presentation to decision-makers in a comprehensible, consistent, and objective fashion.

-Learning Objectives: This course is designed to enable students to:
+Course Learning Outcomes: This course will enable students to:

-• Compare and contrast the strengths and weaknesses of a variety of common vulnerability assessment and risk assessment tools
+- Compare strengths and weaknesses of vulnerability assessments and risk assessment tools.

-• Present this synthesis, and accompanying uncertainties, in a comprehensive and balanced risk analysis and recommendations to senior agency leadership
+- Develop a comprehensive and balanced risk analysis and propose recommendations to agency leadership.

 Delivery Method: Virtual Instructor-led Education (VILE)